 6. Feasting and celebration

-7. Bible (inc study, mediation, reflection)
+7. Bible (inc study, meditation, reflection)

-8. Listening to Holy Spirit
+8. Listening to Jesus

 How can individuals and Communities participate?

 What we'd like to ask you to do is to take two evenings in your Community:

 - Take one evening to review this list, firstly as individuals (perhaps in smaller groups of 3 or 4), and then as community together.
 We're recommending that over the series each individual and each community adopt just one new habit, in order to do that well.
 It will work best to do this week after the Sunday series has run for a couple of weeks (so from the 25th October onwards).

 - Then, take a second evening to have a go at your chosen community new habit.
 You might feast together, or fast, or listen to the Holy Spirit.
 Decide.
 Then do it a couple of weeks after the first session.